SoftBank's mobile unit set to win listing approval on November 12: DealWatch

 The listing, which could be Japan’s biggest ever, will mark the transformation of SoftBank and its more than $93 billion Vision Fund into one of the world’s largest technology investors.
 It will also free up more cash for investments ranging from ride-sharing to solar energy.

-Reporting by Sam Nussey; Editing by Susan Fenton
+Reporting by Sam Nussey; Editing by Susan Fenton and Edmund Blair